Guides

 Lube 101

 Slick, wet, and wonderful — lubricant is a sexual accessory that should always be kept close at hand.
-Lube makes all sex acts frictionless and more fun, and is absolutely essential for anal sex (since the butt is not self-lubricating).
+Lube makes all sex acts frictionless and more fun, and is absolutely essential for anal sex (the butt is not self-lubricating!).
 But due to the variety of lubes available today, choosing one can sometimes be daunting.

-Indeed, there’s a lot to know about lube — this is only the first of many future posts about lube ingredients, uses, organic certification, etc. But these are the basics, and are definitely enough to get you up and running.
 Remember, finding the perfect lube for you is a personal thing.
 You’ll have to decide which texture, consistency, and ingredient list will best suit your needs.
-We have lube testers at our shop so that all lubes can be felt before purchase.
+We have lube testers at our shops so all lubes can be felt before purchase.

-Lubes are generally classified by which ingredient they’re based on: water, silicone, oil, or a hybrid mix.
+Lubes are generally classified by their base ingredient: water, silicone, oil, or a hybrid mix.
 Further down, we’ve compiled a list of ingredients that may cause irritation.

 Water-based